John Wesley was convinced of the great importance of prayer by saying:

 For me, Wesley’s statement is very motivating!
 I am more eager to pray and make my requests known to God – in everything!

-There is a wonderful promise for those who pray about everything, in the very next verse — the peace of God!
+There is a wonderful promise for those who pray about everything — the peace of God!
 (Phil 4:7)

-Prayer is such an important part of our walk with Yahuwah Elohim [the LORD God]!
-The great people of God have always been foremost, people of prayer!
+There is no doubt — prayer is a vital part of our walk with Yahuwah Elohim [the LORD God]!
+The great saints of God have always been, first of all, people of prayer!

 But, a regular, private prayer time?
 That is the question.

 I talk with Abba Father throughout the day.
-But having a time of personal, private worship/prayer time, entering into His Presence behind ‘the veil’ — talking with Father about bigger, greater things than just ‘prayers of the moment’ — well, that is the struggle.
+But having a time of personal, private worship/prayer time, entering into His Presence behind ‘the veil’ — talking with Father about the bigger, important things — well, that is the struggle.
 It seems to be such a battle.

 Persevering in Prayer